What Makes a Gym Jacket Bulky

 How Bulkiness Shows Up in Use

-• Restrict arm swing
+• restricted arm movement

-• Puff out at chest or back
+• puffing at chest or back

-• Feel “too big” around hips
+• poor fit around hips

 Use Case Bulky Jacket Ideal Jacket

-Morning run Weighs you down Moves with you
+Morning run Weighs you down Moves naturally

-HIIT session Traps heat Breathes
+HIIT session Traps heat Breathes efficiently

 Travel Hard to pack Compact